garrandall/popular-music-data/tracks/i-will-be-leona-lewis.md

 What you mean to me
 All the pain, the tears I cried
 Still you never said goodbye
-And now I know how far you’d go
+And now I know how far you 'd go

 I know I let you down